sadeq220/docs/js/README.md

   }
 }
 ```
+#### Purity: Components as formulas
+function purity refers to the concept that a function (or functional component)
+should always return the same output for the same input without causing any side effects.

+> In computer science (and especially the world of functional programming),
+> a pure function is a function with the following characteristics:
+> - It minds its own business.
+It does not change any objects or variables that existed before it was called.
+> - Same inputs, same output.
+Given the same inputs, a pure function should always return the same result.

+math formulas are good example of pure function.
 **React Hooks**
 While React Components help to compose and reuse a piece of UI, React Hooks help to compose and reuse a non-visual logic.
 Functions starting with `use` are called Hooks. `useState` and `useEffect` are built-in Hooks provided by React.